ssorrrell/ssorrrell/README.md

 ## About

 Sr Web Developer starting with Classic ASP and VB6 in 1999 and progressing up thru .Net Framework 1.1 and c#, ASP.NET, Silverlight with MVC, AngularJS with MVC, Angular with MVC, and Angular with Microservices.
 My first 6 years were spent developing an internal engineering document management application.
 Then I joined CSStars working on a enterprise class risk management information system (RMIS) SaaS product.
-I currently work for CCMSI developing an internal claims management application UI in the latest version of Angular using Kendo controls and microservice backend.
+My next challenge was Team Lead and SCRUM master for the UI of CCMSI's internal claims management application using the latest Angular, Kendo controls, and a microservices backend.
+I currently work for Origami Risk helping underwriting clients to create Rating Programs in the Origami product.

 My interest is in programming to produce a useful product.
 To that end I have accumulated many skills; Agile Methodologies, performance analysis, SCRUM, team leadership/management, deconstructing requirements into workable pieces, project management, complex excel formulas, and more.
 My focus is on good programming practice leading to maintainable, long-lived, flexible solutions.